animal-tree/BrokenWisdoms-TheReturnofNort/1-Sam.md

     - Part 2 (University-hospital psychiatrists, University outpatient doctor, University-hospital police officers)
       - House on May St.
       - Psychosis, and Rochester General Hospital (RGH)
-      - Psychiatrists at the University of Rochester’s Strong Hospital
+      - The University of Rochester's Strong Hospital's dosage and rate
       - Benzodiazepine mechanism of action
       - Hospitalization
         - Sarah